Drabble/AMT_Labo01/README.md

 * **b_webapp_data.sql** to insert data in our database

 The Dockerfile of this image copies these two file to the **/docker-entrypoint-initdb.d/** within the mysql container.
 All the .sql content of this file is automatically executed when the database container is instantiated.

+The username for the MySQL server is root and the password is adminpw.
+You can also use this login to connect on the phpmyadmin server which can be accessed on the following address : http://<docker_ip>:6060.

 Within the **glassfish** folder there is an **apps** folder.
 This is where we put the .war file of our web application.
 The Dockerfile of the glassfish server specifies that this .war file is copied to the **autodeploy** folder of the application server.